Aaron-Sterling/extended-angular-firestore/README.md

 # extended-angular-firestore
 Lightweight extension of Angular Firestore.
 Provides a more intuitive API.
-Create, Update, Add-or-Update (Upsert), Check for Existence, Download Once, Download and listen for changes.
+Create, Update, Insert-or-Update (Upsert), Check for Existence, Download Once, Download and listen for changes.

 Next page: API